proxmox/ceph/ceph/src/zstd/doc/zstd_compression_format.md

 ##### Huffman Tree header

-This is a single byte value (0-255), which tells how to decode the list of weights.
+This is a single byte value (0-255), which describes how to decode the list of weights.

 - if `headerByte` >= 128 : this is a direct representation,
   where each `Weight` is written directly as a 4 bits field (0-15).
+  They are encoded forward, 2 weights to a byte with the first weight taking the top four bits and the second taking the bottom four (e.g. the following operations could be used to read the weights:
+  `Weight[0] = (Byte[0] >> 4), Weight[1] = (Byte[0] & 0xf)`, etc.).
   The full representation occupies `((Number_of_Symbols+1)/2)` bytes, meaning it uses a last full byte even if `Number_of_Symbols` is odd.
   `Number_of_Symbols = headerByte - 127`.
   Note that maximum `Number_of_Symbols` is 255-127 = 128.
-  A larger serie must necessarily use FSE compression.
+  A larger series must necessarily use FSE compression.

 - if `headerByte` < 128 :
-  the serie of weights is compressed by FSE.
+  the series of weights is compressed by FSE.
-  The length of the FSE-compressed serie is equal to `headerByte` (0-127).
+  The length of the FSE-compressed series is equal to `headerByte` (0-127).

 ##### Finite State Entropy (FSE) compression of Huffman weights

-The serie of weights is compressed using FSE compression.
+In this case, the series of Huffman weights is compressed using FSE compression.
 It's a single bitstream with 2 interleaved states, sharing a single distribution table.